 - Finish (dog sits next to you)

-For those dogs that have completed the puppy course, covering the basic commands helps them refine their behaviour (attention, consistency, responsiveness and accuracy).
+For those dogs that have completed the Puppy Training course, covering the basic commands helps them refine their behaviour (attention, consistency, responsiveness and accuracy).

 Trainers are on hand after the classes to discuss one on one any issues and questions that you may have.